BA DPhil (Oxon)

 Thomas Leeper, Sara Hobolt and James Tilley (2020), Measuring subgroup preferences in conjoint experiments, Political Analysis 28(2): 207-221.

-John Garry, James Tilley, Neil Matthews, Fernando Mendez and Jonathan Wheatley (2019), Does receiving advice from Voter Advice Applications (VAAs) affect public opinion in deeply divided societies?
-Evidence from a field experiment in Northern Ireland, Party Politics 25(6): 854-861.
+John Garry, James Tilley, Neil Matthews, Fernando Mendez and Jonathan Wheatley (2019), Does receiving advice from Voter Advice Applications (VAAs) affect public opinion in deeply divided societies?, Party Politics 25(6): 854-861.

 Zack Grant and James Tilley (2019), Fertile soil: Explaining variation in the success of Green parties, West European Politics 42(3): 495-516.

 James Tilley, Anja Neundorf and Sara Hobolt (2018), When the pound in people's pocket matters: How changes to personal financial circumstances affect party choice, Journal of Politics 80(2): 555-569.